The Best Hidden Beaches of California

 California has a handful of beaches that can only be accessed by going through a rock arch.
 These hidden sandy beaches are safest at low tide when the access is not under water.

-Sometimes hidden beaches can be discovered right under our noses as is the case with Carmel Meadows Beach on the outskirts of Carmel, and with Table Rock Beach which is squeezed between two rocky points in Laguna Beach.
+Sometimes hidden beaches can be discovered right under our noses as is the case with Carmel Meadows Beach on the outskirts of Carmel, and with Table Rock Beach which is squeezed between two rocky points in busy Laguna Beach.

 The only state park on this list is one that involves a long and strenuous day hike in a remote region.
 This beach, Point Sal State Beach, and it’s neighbor to the north, Paradise Beach, are two of the least visited beaches in California.